JemWritesCode/42WebDevPiscine/README.md

 - Express-Handlebars for my view engine.
 This is what parses my views so I can use the variables that are inside curly braces like `{{variable}}` as well as the helpers like `{{# each}}` for looping in the view.

 ![Rush00](https://github.com/Jemmeh/42WebDevPiscine/blob/master/Rush00/Rush00.png?raw=true)

+## Day05,06, ...
+I had to stop after the Rush because I had work.
+I will say for Day06 you're supposed to write code that passes php unit tests -- for those doing NodeJS it may be best to skip this day or do it ahead of time so you can write your own tests.
+Or just do this in php.